-- Ensuring that the ongoing COVID-19 context has not interrupted provision of education and support for our students and staff.
-While entailing some additional expenditure at times, such as operating transport at more of a loss, this still ensures value for money through retention of students in education and retention of staff. - Improving educational provision across the academies.
-This is supported by internal and external reviews of our performance and therefore represents better value for money for taxpayers. - T Level Development Grants Psot 16 Capacity Funds have been secured which will to a much more efficient use of space and resources for students and staff. - Benchmarking of leadership costs across the academies to ensure best use of resource to improve provision and creation of a high impact central leadership and improvement team, utilising funding through sponsorship agreement to ensure value for money for taxpayers.
+- Improving educational provision across the academies.
+This is supported by internal and external reviews of our performance and therefore represents better value for money for taxpayers. - T Level Development Grants and Post 16 Capacity Funds have been secured which will lead to a much more efficient use of space and resources for students and staff and help ensure estate, particularly the older parts of the estate, are safe and well maintained. - Utilisation of specialist in-kind support from sponsor for estates management, development and compliance support. - Benchmarking of leadership costs across the academies to ensure best use of resource to improve provision and creation of a high impact central leadership and improvement team, utilising funding through sponsorship agreement to ensure value for money for taxpayers.